-AVUS, which is an abbreviation of the German name Automobil-Verkehrs-und Übungsstrasse, is a public road in the city of Berlin opened in 1921 and was used as a racing circuit until 1998.
+AVUS or Automobil-Verkehrs-und Übungsstrasse, is a public road in the city of Berlin that was opened in 1921 and it was used as a racing circuit until 1998.

 Track with a length of 19 km